Darius1023/ApplicantInterviewAssessmentApp.github.io/README.md

 Find the folder and open it with visual code.

 Check if the creation is okey by hitting control j to show terminal and type nmp start.
+It will show the default React Web Application.

 From mui.com find the link and install this: npm install @mui/material @emotion/react @emotion/styled.